 Who was Friedrich Nietzsche?

 Friedrich Nietzsche (Nee'-Cha) was born in 1844 in Germany.
 It might be helpful to think of him as following in the footsteps of Socrates.
-Like Socrates, Nietzsche engages in dialogue in order to make us see the flaws in our conventional ways of understanding truth, morality, and the world around us, and challenges what he sees as the great errors of the modern age: the perception that technology and science are limitless, the belief in objective morality, and the ideals of nationalism.
+Like Socrates, Nietzsche engages in dialogue in order to make us question our conventional ways of understanding truth, morality, and the world around us.
+He challenges what he sees as the great errors of the modern age: the perception that technology and science are limitless, the belief in objective morality, and the ideals of nationalism.
 And also like Socrates, he gives lots of criticisms but few clear answers!
-This is partially because both philosophers start from a humble standpoint: Socrates admits that "All he knows is that he knows nothing," and Nietzsche reminds us that we are all animals, animals approaching any problem from a certain biased perspective.
+This is partially because both philosophers start from a humble standpoint: Socrates admits that "All he knows is that he knows nothing," and Nietzsche reminds us that we are all animals approaching any problem from a certain biased perspective.

 Conflict Breeds Creation